Charles University: Subsidiary companies

-There are also such programs as Egyptology (Czech Institute of Egyptology), Addictology and Criminology.

 Rankings

+Charles University ranks 1st in Eastern Europe in the QS World University Rankings and 246 globally.
+It was ranked in 2013 as 201–300 best in the World among 500 universities evaluated by Academic Ranking of World Universities, 351–400 among 400 universities in Times Higher Education World University Rankings and 485th in CWTS Leiden Ranking of 500 universities.
+Earlier rankings are presented in following table.

-According to Academic Ranking of World Universities (Shanghai Ranking), Charles University ranked in the upper 1.5 percent of the world's best universities in 2011.
+According to Academic Ranking of World Universities, Charles University ranked in the upper 1.5 percent of the world's best universities in 2011.
 It came 201st to 300th out of 17,000 universities worldwide.
 It is the best university in the Czech Republic and one of the best universities in Central and Eastern Europe only overtaken by Russian Lomonosov Moscow State University at 74th place.
 It was placed 31st in Times BRICS & Emerging Economies Rankings 2014 (after 23rd University of Warsaw).

-It was ranked in 2013 as 201–300 best in the World among 500 universities evaluated by Academic Ranking of World Universities (Shanghai Ranking), 233rd among 500 in QS World University Rankings, 351–400 among 400 universities in Times Higher Education World University Rankings and 485th in CWTS Leiden Ranking of 500 universities.
-Earlier rankings are presented in following table:

 Rector of the University Václav Hampl said in 2008: "I am very pleased that Charles University achieved such a great success and I would like to thank to all who have contributed to it.
 An overwhelming majority of schools with a similar placement like Charles University have incomparably better financing and therefore this success is not only a reflection of professional qualities of our academics but also their personal efforts and dedication."

 Subject rankings

-According to the QS Subject Ranking Charles University is among the 51–100 best universities in the world in geography and linguistics.
+According to the QS Subject Ranking, Charles University is among the 150 best universities in the world in geography and linguistics.

 International cooperation

-In Germany the Charles University in Prague cooperates with the Goethe-University in Frankfurt/Main.
+Charles University is a founding member of the 4EU+European University Alliance along with the University of Heidelberg, Sorbonne University and the University of Warsaw and a member of the Coimbra Group, the International Association of Universities and the International Forum of Public Universities.
+It participates on Erasmus Programme and has numerous inter-university agreements with the universities around the world.
+In Germany, Charles University cooperates, among others, with the Goethe University Frankfurt.
 Both cities are linked by a long-lasting partnership agreement.